Luosifen

 Luosifen (螺螄粉 (luósīfěn, Snail rice noodle)) is a Chinese noodle soup and specialty of Liuzhou, Guangxi.
-The dish consists of rice noodles boiled and served in a soup.
-The stock that forms the soup is made by stewing river snails and pork bones for several hours with black cardamom, fennel seed, dried tangerine peel, cassia bark, cloves, white pepper, bay leaf, licorice root, sand ginger, and star anise.
-It usually does not contain snail meat, but it is instead served with pickled bamboo shoot, pickled green beans, shredded wood ear, fu zhu, fresh green vegetables, peanuts, and chili oil added to the soup.
-Many often recognize this noodle dish as something stinky.
-This dish is full of umami and attracts many not just in China but also outside of China to visit just for this dish.
-Diners can also add chili, green onions, white vinegar, and green peppers to suit their taste.
+The dish consists of rice noodles in broth with various toppings.
+The soup stock is made by boiling river snails and pork bones for several hours with spices such as black cardamom, fennel seed, dried tangerine peel, cassia bark, cloves, white pepper, bay leaf, licorice root, sand ginger, and star anise.
+It usually does not contain snail meat, but is served to taste with toppings such as pickled bamboo shoots, pickled green beans, shredded wood ear, tofu skin, fresh green vegetables, peanuts, and chili oil.
+Luosifen is known for its strong smell, which comes from pickled bamboo shoots.

-Pickled bamboo shoots add to the famously strong smell of this dish.
-The dish is served in small "hole-in-the-wall" restaurants, as well as luxury hotel restaurants.
-In the late 2010s, many luosifen restaurants have opened in Beijing, Shanghai, and Hong Kong, as well as in other countries such as the US.
-Instant noodle versions are also very popular, with 2.5 million packets produced daily in 2019.
+In Liuzhou, the dish has been widely served in stands and small restaurants since the 1990s.
+After it was featured on a culinary documentary in 2010, many luosifen restaurants opened in Beijing, Shanghai, and Hong Kong, as well as abroad.